Reyhankeselek/Lenovo-ideapad-slim-3-15IML05-hackintosh/README.md

 battery status,
 headphone jack,

-not working :
+# not working :
 powerbutton,
 display brightness hotkey,
 mousepad / trackpad,

-not tested :
+# not tested :
 hdmi port,
 sd card reader,

+# How to use :

+put your smbios in the config.plist

+generate ssdt's with ssdttime : ssdt-EC,ssdt-HPET,ssdt-PNLF.ssdt-RTCAWAC,ssdt-XOSI

+and put the generated ssdt's in the EFI>OC>ACPI folder

+# Troubleshooting :

+if it does not boot or it goes to black screen and restart you can try :

+enabling/disabling dsdt (dsdt is disabled by default)

+recreate mac os installer

+if ghostbuster logo appear you can try :

+enable verbose and googling the error message

+try different smbios

+if kernel panic appears after installing mac os you can try:

+setting the date to 2019 and reinstall mac os

+configure your bios settings

-and please use this at your own risk!
+and please use this at your own risk!!!
 ![Screen Shot 2023-06-27 at 2 57 15 PM](https://github.com/Reyhankeselek/Lenovo-ideapad-slim-3-15IML05-hackintosh/assets/87765920/822387ae-f20f-48c9-a6a6-b55c79d540e4)
 ![Screen Shot 2023-06-27 at 2 57 25 PM](https://github.com/Reyhankeselek/Lenovo-ideapad-slim-3-15IML05-hackintosh/assets/87765920/559c997d-a550-4218-95ee-bad6256c29d5)
 ![Screen Shot 2023-06-27 at 2 58 06 PM](https://github.com/Reyhankeselek/Lenovo-ideapad-slim-3-15IML05-hackintosh/assets/87765920/9e3e9e12-0c7b-4f46-a695-cb7c9e17e074)